 As it is with other single box solutions you pay all up-front, in the case of Ooma you also have monthly minimal costs of around $3.50 in government taxes and other fees.
 Ooma premium option runs for $9.99 which introduces call blocking and other features alike.
 The Ooma Basic services include voicemail, caller ID, 911 and 911 alerts.
 Canadians can keep their existing number though for some reason Ooma insists with a porting fee of $39.99 unless you opt for Ooma Premium in which case the porting fee is waived.
 Ooma has a very reliable app, available for Android and iOS.

-GoneVoIP likes Ooma's modern design and generally providing good service for the Canadian market.
-One of the key features that have always set apart Ooma is Voice Quality, one of the first to support High-Definition Calling.
-Also worth mentioning is that all calls are encrypted, essentially making Ooma more secure than the old landlines!
-Having said that those looking for all premium features as part of the standard package and like to have the ability or freedom to have any ATA then providers such as VoIP Much or Yak may be better solutions.
+In GoneVoIP review of Ooma Home Phone, we prise Ooma's modern design and generally providing good service for Canada's market.
+One of the key features that have always set apart Ooma is Voice Quality, it is one of the first providers to support High-Definition Calling.
+Also worth mentioning is that all calls are encrypted, essentially making Ooma Home Phone more secure than old landlines!
+Having said that, those looking for all Ooma premium features as part of the standard package and like to have the ability or freedom to have any ATA then providers such as VoIP Much may be a better fit.

 |Caller ID Name:|